 BROCCOLI

 Broccoli is a cruciferous vegetable that is in the mustard family, along with cabbage, Brussels sprouts and kale.
-There are a few different varieties of broccoli, but Calabrese is the most common one in the United States and probably the one that most of us use.
+There are a few different varieties of broccoli, but Calabrese is the most common one in the United States and probably the one that most of us usually cook with.
+Broccoli can be enjoyed raw, roasted, steamed or fried.
+I like chopping raw broccoli into bite sized pieces and adding it to salads and keeping steamed, or frozen, broccoli on hand to toss into pasta or stirfry.

-Broccoli is a powerhouse vegetable that offers tons of health benefits.
+Broccoli is a powerhouse vegetable that offers lots of health benefits.
 Broccoli is packed with tons of antioxidants, which help reduce unwanted inflammation inside the body.
-Broccoli also contains a large amount of both fiber and vitamin C. One cup of broccoli has about as much vitamin C as an orange.
+Broccoli also contains a large amount of both fiber, which is important for digestion and vitamin C which helps boost the immune system.
+One cup of broccoli has about as much vitamin C as an orange.

 Chili Garlic Broccoli with Chickpeas